patrickfuchs/buildH/docs/json_format.md

 ## CH

 For a CH, we want to reconstruct a single hydrogen on a carbon connected to 3 other heavy atoms.
 In this case, the carbon can be asymetric.
 This is the case, for example, in phospholipids for the second carbon of the glycerol as shown in the figure below.
 There is shown the resconstruction of a unique hydrogen on atom `C13`.
 In this case, we have 3 helpers which are merely the 3 heavy atoms (`C12`, `C32`, and `O14`) connected to that carbon.
 Note that the order of helpers in the json file `"C13": ["CH", "C12", "C32", "O14"],` does not matter in this case. `"C12"`, `"C32"` and `"O14"` can be put in any order in this list, the H reconstruction will be strictly identical.
-The H name `H131` follows the same convention as before, `13` is the carbon number and `1` is the first (and unique) reconstructed H.

 ![Reconstruction of a CH](img/build_CH.png)